Indigenous People and Public Law (LAWS5135)

 UNIT OF STUDY

 This course explores the relationship between Indigenous people and national and international public law systems.
 We begin with an exploration of Indigenous Customary Law and social structures.
 Students will see how this different way of seeing the world, and being in the world, impacts upon interactions with the mainstream legal system.
 We will examine the differing perspectives on history to see how they have shaped ever-changing laws and government policies.
 We will investigate perplexing issues such as: the plethora of definitions of Aboriginality that have been imposed upon Aboriginal people and attempts by Aboriginal people to construct their own identity; the disproportionate incarceration rate of Indigenous Australians; the legal mechanisms used to execute The Intervention; the utility of International Law, Human Rights Law and International bodies to Indigenous people; the meaning of self-determination; and the management of the relationship between Indigenous Australians and their land.
-Students will be exposed to comparisons with other countries facing similar issues in the common law world and beyond.
 Opinions on the issues covered in the course are many and varied so students will be encouraged to explore each topic through discussion and lively debate.

 Our courses that offer this unit of study